 Delivery and retries

 Codex sends webhook messages via HTTP POST and expects a 2xx response within 3 seconds.
 If your endpoint responds slowly or fails, the message will be retried up to two additional times with gradually increasing delays.
-If your service is down for long enough, some messages will be lost.Webhook usage breakdown:
+If your service is down for long enough, some messages will be lost.- Processed means an event matched at a basic level (for example, maker, pair, or token address)

 - Triggered means all conditions passed and Codex will try to publish